Paperwork Before You Go

 Certificate of No Impediment

-For holding a wedding in the Czech Republic, foreign citizens are required by law to have a valid passport and an official birth certificate (original or notarised copy).
-Even if you are organising your wedding through a wedding agency you should still arrive in Prague at least two days prior to the wedding to finalise the paperwork.
+For holding a wedding in the Czech Republic, foreign citizens must have a valid passport and an official birth certificate (original or notarized copy).
+Even if you are organising your wedding through a wedding agency, you should still arrive in Prague at least two days before the wedding to finalise the paperwork.
 It is important to know that the local government offices are only open Monday and Wednesday to register your legal paperwork.
-Also be prepared for the fact that not all employees at the local Foreign Police and other government offices which you might deal with are English-speaking, so if you know someone Czech-speaking it will be of great benefit.
-After you arrive you also need to obtain the following documents:
+Also, be prepared because not all employees at the local Foreign Police and other government offices you might deal with are English-speaking, so if you know someone Czech-speaking, it will be of great benefit.
+After you arrive, you also need to obtain the following documents:

-- An attestation of the legal right of both parties to conclude the wedding, which must contain their names and surnames, dates and places of birth, permanent address, citizenship and current marital state.
+- An attestation of the legal right of both parties to conclude the wedding must contain their names and surnames, dates and places of birth, permanent address, citizenship, and current marital state.

 - Divorced persons must also supply a divorce certificate, while widowed persons must include the death certificate of the deceased partner.

 - Confirmation of legal presence in the Czech Republic, issued by the Czech Immigration Police (no older than seven working days).
 This can be done by visiting the Foreigner’s Police and applying for a Police Clearance Certificate.

 - If you have changed your name, you also need a Change of Name Deed.